 Known as Scotland’s fruit basket to some for its fields of raspberries and strawberries it is also, arguably the birthplace of the country.

-The area is home to many historic towns, not least Arbroath, which resides at its very heart, right on the North Sea coast.
+The area is home to many historic towns, not least Arbroath, on the North Sea coast.
 The town is celebrated for many things, including its world class Smokies but its most enduring legacy is the now legendary Declaration of the same name, which declared Scotland an independent nation.

 Next door, to south, is the golfing town of Carnoustie, where, many would argue, lies the toughest golf course in world.
 Carnoustie, like many other Angus towns, was built on agriculture but in the last few decades it, like those other areas, has developed into the ideal spots for commuters.